 - Painful bladder syndrome

 What causes interstitial cystitis?

-The cause of interstitial cystitis (IC) is unknown.
+Experts don't know what causes interstitial cystitis (IC).
 Researchers are looking at many theories to understand the causes of IC and find the best treatments.

 Most people with IC find that certain foods make their symptoms worse.
 These include: